dotnet/docs/docs/standard/base-types/formatting-types.md

 -   [Reference](#Reference)

 <a name="NetFormatting"></a>
-## Formatting in the .NET Framework
+## Formatting in .NET
  The basic mechanism for formatting is the default implementation of the <xref:System.Object.ToString%2A?displayProperty=fullName> method, which is discussed in the [Default Formatting Using the ToString Method](#DefaultToString) section later in this topic.
-However, the .NET Framework provides several ways to modify and extend its default formatting support.
+However, .NET provides several ways to modify and extend its default formatting support.
 These include the following:

 -   Overriding the <xref:System.Object.ToString%2A?displayProperty=fullName> method to define a custom string representation of an object’s value.
 For more information, see the [Overriding the ToString Method](#OverrideToString) section later in this topic.